 The United States is quickly transforming into a nation where people of color will become the majority population.
 Yet, communities of color, indigenous peoples, Muslims, immigrants and refugees are facing unprecedented levels of physical violence and displacement, incarceration and deportation, and walls and bans.
 People with multiple identities – Black and Muslim, undocumented and queer, for example – face even greater threats.
-It is vital then that we connect issues, people, and experiences together to reach our shared goals of power, inclusion, justice, and equity.
+It is vital then that we connect issues, people, and experiences together to reach our shared goals of collective power, mutual liberation, inclusion, equity and healing.